 Major credit or debit cards, check (must be pre-printed with your name, address and phone number, and able to be deposited immediately) and cash.

-1) If your tuberculosis test is positive, we will order a chest x-ray to ensure your lungs are clear and schedule a follow up visit with Dr. Wingo to discuss.
+1) If your tuberculosis test is positive, we will order a chest x-ray to ensure your lungs are clear and schedule you a follow up visit with Dr. Wingo to discuss what this means and next steps.
 The majority of the time the chest x-ray shows no evidence of active tuberculosis and Dr. Wingo can sign off your exam.
 This means you have latent, or inactive, tuberculosis.
 Per USCIS, we must send a referral to the health department so they can determine if you should take preventive medication that will hopefully keep you from ever developing active tuberculosis.

-If your chest xray has significant findings, the health department will still do your initial evaluation.
-If it turns out that your chest x-ray findings are not active tuberculosis, you will then be considered to have a Class B condition.
-Dr. Wingo will complete your exam and refer you to a specialist outside the health department for further evaluation and treatment if necessary.
-If you have private health insurance, and/or know the specialist you would like to see, Dr. Wingo is happy to send your referral to that specialist and coordinate your care with him/her.
+b) If your chest xray has significant findings, the health department will still do your initial evaluation.
+If it turns out that your chest x-ray findings are not active tuberculosis, Dr. Wingo will complete your exam, and if necessary, refer you to a specialist outside the health department for further evaluation and treatment.
+If your chest xray is positive, the cost for the xray, consultation, referrals and follow up is $160.

 2) If your syphilis test is positive, we will schedule you a follow up visit with Dr. Wingo to discuss your options based on your specific results.
 He may have to refer you to the health department for treatment.
 Once your treatment is complete, Dr. Wingo will receive your records and complete your exam.